 To help with the large percentage of community college students who experience some form of food insecurity, the college operates a community garden and food pantry.
-Located between the Hazel Center and the Jordan Center, the community garden is the primary supplier of produce to the food pantry.
+Located between the Hazel Center (HC) and the Jordan Center (JC), the community garden is the primary supplier of produce to the food pantry.
 The college has also partnered with the Maryland Food Bank to augment the pantry with other nutritious food items.
 Located in HC 301, the food pantry is staffed by employee and student volunteers.
 All students must show a valid Wor-Wic ID card in order to obtain food for themselves and their families.
+The food pantry also coordinates bulk food distributions several times during the year.